Lukede9/GiveMeSomeCredit/README.md

 The goal of this competition is to build a model that (lenders) can use to help make the best financial decisions."

 Top scores on the leaderboard were roughly .86.
+My best gradient boosting classifier matched that with a score of .868.